petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/general-purpose/includes/dlsv5-series-summary.md

 ms.author: MSFTALIAS
 ms.reviewer: mattmcinnes
 ms.custom: include file
+# Customer intent: "As a cloud architect, I want to evaluate Dlsv5-series virtual machines, so that I can determine their suitability for cost-effective deployments while managing non-memory intensive applications and storage options."
 ---
 Dlsv5-series virtual machines run on Intel® Xeon® Platinum 8473C (Sapphire Rapids), or Intel® Xeon® Platinum 8370C (Ice Lake) processor reaching an all core turbo clock speed of up to 3.5 GHz.
 These virtual machines offer up to 96 vCPU and 192 GiB of RAM.
 These VM sizes can reduce cost when not running memory intensive applications.